beherasan/RScripts/README.md

   Please acknowledge this link if you are using the scripts from this repository.

-  Contact beheras40@gmail.com if you want to develop a R script for any analysis or Plot.
+  Contact beheras40@gmail.com if you want to develop a R script for any analysis or plot.